Novel therapies for the treatment of cardiorenal syndrome

 - St Vincent's Hospital

-The aim of this study is to investigate the mechanisms underlying the direct effects of uraemic toxins in vitro in cardiac, renal, vascular cells and monocytes, with a focus on actions mediated via the AhR.
+Summary The aim of this project is to investigate the mechanisms underlying the direct effects of uraemic toxins in vitro in cardiac, renal, vascular cells and monocytes, with a focus on actions mediated via the AhR.

 This project is ideally suited for a PhD student or sections can be adapted for an Honours/Masters research project.